Arima Onsen Travel Guide: Top Things to Do & See

 How to Get to Zuihōji Park

 Tip: if you are driving, as the park doesn’t have a designated car park, you can park at Arimakirari Parking Lot (有間きらり 駐車場).
-While it isn’t a free car park, it has ample space that you should find at least one parking spot.
+While it isn’t a free car park, it has ample space, so you should find a parking spot.

 Tsuzumigataki Park (鼓ヶ滝公園)

-Another famous natural spot in Arima Onsen that is good to head to throughout the year is Tsuzumigataki Park.
+Another famous natural spot in Arima Onsen that is worth visiting year-round is Tsuzumigataki Park.
 The park is basically maintained around the Tsuzumigataki Falls (鼓ヶ滝).

-Around a 10-minute walk from the town center, Tsuzumigataki Park is a great place for light-hiking that you can survive even with a pair of sandals.
-Not only is there cherry blossom and autumn foliage in spring and autumn, but the park is also known for hydrangea in early summer and fireflies close to Arima Masu Pond (有馬ます池) from late May to June.
+About a 10-minute walk from the town center, Tsuzumigataki Park is a great place for light hiking that you can even do with a pair of sandals.
+Not only are there cherry blossoms and autumn foliage in spring and autumn, but the park is also known for hydrangea in early summer and fireflies close to Arima Masu Pond (有馬ます池) from late May to June.

-The small Tsuzumigataki Fall in the Park, with only a height of 10 meters, is so famous because it used to produce a sound that resembles the sound of a drum.
+The small Tsuzumigataki Fall in the park, at only 10 meters high, is famous for producing a drum-like sound.
 But due to flood damage, the Tsuzumigataki Falls is just another normal waterfall nowadays…

 Nevertheless, the park is really close to Rokkō Arima Ropeway (六甲 有馬 ロープウェー), so you can conveniently drop by and ride after you have had your fill of the scenery at the top of the mountain (^_-)-☆.